 Dave Baiocchi is a senior engineer at the nonprofit, nonpartisan RAND Corporation.
 D. Steven Fox is a physician, assistant policy analyst at RAND, and Ph.D. student at the Pardee RAND Graduate School.

-This commentary appeared in the October 2013 edition of Leadership Excellence magazine and on The RAND Blog on August 27, 2013.
+This commentary originally appeared in the October 2013 edition of Leadership Excellence magazine and on The RAND Blog on August 27, 2013.
+Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.